Saturday, August 7, 2021

 "Mark 16:16 – Jesus said “He who believes AND is baptized will be saved.”
 Jesus says believing is not enough.
 Baptism is also required.
 This is because baptism is salvific, not just symbolic.
 The Greek text also does not mandate any specific order for belief and baptism, so the verse proves nothing about a “believer’s baptism.”

 The act of baptism is associated with justification before God, but does not constitute that instance itself.
-Consider this reasoning from analogy: people can have experience driving a vehicle, but it does not follow that they acquire knowledge regarding its assembly.
+Consider this reasoning from analogy: people may have experience driving a vehicle, but it does not follow that they acquire knowledge regarding its assembly.
 In the same vein, Mark 16:16 nowhere indicates that unbaptized Christians will be condemned by God.
 Baptism cannot be a condition for salvation because it is a work (Ephesians 2:8-9).
-As to the order of faith and baptism in Scripture, the latter always follows the former.
+As to the order of faith and baptism in the New Testament, the latter always follows the former.
 For example, Matthew 28:19 says, "teach...and baptize..."
 Acts 2:38 says, "repent...and be baptized..."
+Moreover, it is not sound practice to use a passage with questionable authenticity to support a theological position.

 "John 3:3,5 – unless we are “born again” of water and Spirit in baptism, we cannot enter into the kingdom of God.
 The Greek word for the phrase “born again” is “anothen” which literally means “begotten from above.”
 See, for example, John 3:31 where “anothen” is so used.
 Baptism brings about salvation, not just a symbolism of our salvation."

 The phrase "born again" is to be paralleled with "born of the spirit."
 This washing is a single act brought about by the Spirit of God.
-It is a new birth that renews us and transforms us to be more like Jesus Christ.
+It is a new birth that renews us and transforms us to be more like Jesus Himself.
 In the Old Testament, water is usually associated with purification of the soul.
 Notable references to this would include Isaiah 44:3 and Ezekiel 36:25-27.
 That is the context by which we are to understand Christ's words to Nicodemus in John 3.
-Jesus Himself said in John 3:7 that he should not be surprised by His teaching, implying it should already have been known.
+Jesus said in John 3:7 that he should not be surprised by His teaching, implying it should already have been known.
 Nicodemus was, after all, a teacher of the Law.
+This act of changing the human heart is accomplished from a source from beyond this world.
+The source of regeneration is the Holy Spirit.
+We cannot visibly see Him, but can see the effects of His work in a converted person (John 3:8).
+Since baptism is a work done by human hands, that would disqualify it as the means of being born again.
+The context identifies this act as being something beyond the control of us and coming from outside us.

 "By the spirit of holiness which links him with his truth he is cleansed of all his sins.
 And by the spirit of uprightness and humility his sin is atoned.
 And by the compliance of his soul with all the laws of God his flesh is cleansed by being sprinkled with cleansing waters and being made holy with the waters of repentance.
 May he, then, steady his steps in order to walk with perfection on all the paths of God."
 (IQS III 7b-10a)